frederiktoft/MtgRocket/README.md

 # MtgRocket
-Magic The Gathering integration for <a href="https://rocket.chat/">Rocket.Chat</a>.
+Magic The Gathering Gatherer integration for <a href="https://rocket.chat/">Rocket.Chat</a>.

 ## Overview
-With this integration, you can retrieve a card image from the game Magic The Gathering, with a simple command.
+With this integration, you can retrieve a card image from the trading card game Magic The Gathering, with a simple command.

 ## How to use
 When installed, you can simply write `!card` followed by a card name, for example: `!card ulamog`.
 The plug-in will search for cards with that name, and display the first card from the search results.